 ASHA requires that students participate in guided observation (Standard V-C certification requirements).
-Students in the SLP graduate program are required to observe at least 25 hours of clinical observation provided by certified (CCC) speech-language pathologists and/or audiologists, prior to starting SLP 571 initial clinical placement.
+Students in the SLP graduate program are required to observe at least 25 hours of clinical sessions provided by certified (CCC) speech-language pathologists and/or audiologists, prior to starting SLP 571 initial clinical placement.
 Documentation of completed 25 hours must be uploaded to CALIPSO and include the ASHA number of the SLP, date, time, and site.
 Verification of an ASHA certification can be obtained online through the ASHA Certification Verification System.

 Students may observe assessment and treatment of cognitive, communication, and swallowing disorders, and client/patient counseling.
 The clinical observation experiences allow students to become familiar with the client/patient/clinician interaction process, assessment and evaluation procedures, therapy planning, and therapy counseling techniques.
-The SLP Clinical Updated: 8/8/22
+The SLP Clinical

-Externship Coordinator (and/or Clinic Director) oversees students' clinical observations and can suggest observation sites.
-Students enrolled in the CSD undergraduate program or the post-baccalaureate leveling program will accrue the majority of their observation hours through course assignments (e.g., CSD 205/405).
-If students do not enter the SLP graduate program with this requirement met, then additional clinical observation hours will need to be obtained independently.
+Externship Coordinator (and/or Clinic Director) oversees students' clinical observations.
+Students enrolled in the CSD undergraduate program or the post-baccalaureate leveling program accrue the majority of their observation hours through course assignments (e.g., CSD 205/405).
+If students do not enter the SLP graduate program withthis requirement met, then additional clinical observation hours will need to be obtained independently prior to the start of the MS program.